Curbside Information

 How do you participate?

-Visit the library beginning June 12 to pick up a Summer Reading Program folder with event information, your reading log, a bookmark, and stickers.
-We will also have some optional materials such as age-specific recommended reading lists.
+Visit the library beginning June 9 to pick up a Summer Reading Program folder with event information, your reading log, a bookmark, and stickers.
+We will also have some optional materials, such as age-specific recommended reading lists and a Color Our World reading list.

 Don’t have time to stop in?

-For those who are unable to stop by to pick up a log, you can print one off at home.
-Click the link below to fill out a quick form and you will receive a link to print off the reading log.
+You can print one off at home.
+Click the link below to fill out a quick form, and you will receive a link to print off the reading log.
 Start reading and doing the activities from home.

-You will need to come into the library to have your raffle tickets removed and claim any weekly prizes.
+You will need to come into the library to claim any raffle tickets and weekly prizes.

 Who can participate?